Arrests Made In Pro-Palestinian Takeover of Morrill Hall

 The protest group said they were renaming the building “Halimy Hall,” reportedly after 19-year-old Palestinian TikTok creator Medo Halimy who died in August in an apparent Israeli airstrike.

-University President Rebecca Cunningham, who took over as the university president on July 1, said that the school was going to handle potential disruptions differently than the previous interim president had during the pro-Palestinian encampment on Northrop Mall in the spring.
+University President Rebecca Cunningham, who took over her role on July 1, had previously said that the school was going to handle potential disruptions differently than the previous interim president had during the pro-Palestinian encampment on Northrop Mall in the spring.

 As part of the report she gave at the Aug.
 27 Board of Regents meeting, Cunningham wrote that using tents, damaging University property or grounds – including graffiti and stickers – and interfering with classes, research, work, or other University operations, were not permitted.